AFFF Firefighting Foam Lawsuit

 How Much is an AFFF Lawsuit Worth?

-Because there is not much legal precedent on AFFF lawsuits, it is difficult to determine how much a case may be worth.
-However, other manufacturer liability claims with similar facts generally result in recovery for medical bills, lost wages, loss of consortium, pain and suffering and other damages.
+Other manufacturer liability claims with similar facts generally result in recovery for medical bills, lost wages, loss of consortium, pain and suffering and other damages.
 You may also be able to recover compensation for these and other damages if your attorney can validate your case.

 We can discuss the value of your potential case in a free consultation.
 If we validate your claim and you hire our firm, our goal will be to recover maximum compensation for past and future damages.
 We know how important compensation can be after suffering a serious injury or being diagnosed with a serious illness.